kirk-bond/ACSC-2018/challenges/jollyroger/README.md

 1. The header is 32 bytes long, followed by an ELF file.
 2. They're using a generic crc32 checksum to verify data integrity.
-3. There are two checksums, each present in both the header and the body of the image.
+3. There is only one checksum, present in both the header and the body of the image.
-4. The two load segments of the ELF are being checksummed.
+4. The code segment of the ELF is being checksummed.
 It looks like some bytes of the code segment are being skipped.
 5. The structure of the proprietary header is:

     struct header {